 By methodically addressing these considerations and preparing for migration, you’re setting the stage for a smooth and successful transition from SharePoint to Azure Blob Storage.
 In the upcoming section, we’ll guide you through the step-by-step process of executing the migration, ensuring that your valuable data makes the journey seamlessly while unlocking the potential of Azure Blob’s capabilities.

-IV.
+III.
 Step-by-Step Migration Process

 Now that you have a grasp of the migration methods, let’s embark on a detailed journey through the step-by-step migration process.
 We’ll guide you through the process using the chosen methods, whether it’s the versatile Azure Data Factory or the direct “Archive Tier” migration.
 Let’s get started!

 a.
 Creating Azure Blob Storage Containers and Configuring Settings

 Sign in to Azure: Log in to your Azure portal to access your resources.

 Create Containers: Within your Azure Storage account, create containers to organize your data.
 Think of these as labeled boxes to neatly store your digital items.

 Configure Access: Set access levels for your containers.
 Decide who can view, edit, or manage the data stored in each container.

 b.
 Setting Up Azure Data Factory and SharePoint Connections

 Create Azure Data Factory: Within the Azure portal, create an Azure Data Factory instance.